heerendrashah69/Major/README.md

 I took inspiration from the website https://olhauzhykova.com/ ,and tried to develop a clone.

-To visit the webpage [Click Here](https://heerendrashah69.github.io/Olha-clone/major.html)
+To visit my work [Click Here](https://heerendrashah69.github.io/Olha-clone/major.html)